-Maximum Rent, Workforce Housing - the maximum monthly rent to be charged for a Workforce Housing rental unit may not exceed 110% of the Fair Market Rent applicable to the size of the unit.
+Maximum Rent, Workforce Housing - the maximum monthly rent to be charged for a Workforce Housing rental unit may not exceed 110% of the Fair Market Rent applicable to the size of the unit (implementation of the maximum rent amounts for workforce housing will follow approval of a package of developer incentives for affordable housing).

-Maximum Sales Price, Affordable Housing - the maximum affordable home sales price shall be equal to or less than 65% of the federal HOME Program's 1-Unit Purchase Price Limit for Existing Housing for Albemarle County.

-Maximum Sales Price, Workforce Housing - the maximum affordable home sales price shall be equal to or less than 65% of the federal HOME Program's 1-Unit Purchase Price Limit for New Housing for Albemarle County.
+Maximum Sales Price, Affordable Housing - the maximum affordable home sales price shall be equal to or less than 65% of the federal HOME Program's 1-Unit Purchase Price Limit for Existing Housing for Albemarle County (implementation of the maximum sales price for-sale amounts for affordable housing will follow approval of a package of developer incentives for affordable housing).
+Maximum Sales Price, Workforce Housing - the maximum affordable home sales price shall be equal to or less than 65% of the federal HOME Program's 1-Unit Purchase Price Limit for New Housing for Albemarle County (implementation of the maximum sales price for workforce housing will follow approval of a package of developer incentives for affordable housing).